-No we never share meat and try to avoid sharing dairy.
+No, we never share meat and try to avoid sharing dairy.
 It is not safe to recover meat as it can make people ill.
-We also want to stop the exploitation of not only people but animals.
-Also as part of our work for peace we do not want to be supporting violence against animals.
-A plant based diet is important to protecting the environment and is an important way to provide as much food with as little impact on the Earth as possible.
+We also want to stop the exploitation of not only people, but animals.
+As part of our work for peace, we do not want to support violence against animals.
+A plant-based diet is important to protecting the environment and an important way to provide as much food with as little impact on the Earth as possible.
 Food Not Bombs seeks to introduce the vegan or vegetarian diet to the public.
-If someone donates meat to Food Not Bombs we redirect it to a charity that is willing to serve it.
+If someone donates meat to Food Not Bombs, we redirect it to a charity willing to serve it.

 Q17:Is Food Not Bombs a racist white group.